Bitadr/DeepSigns/README.md

 Keras 1.1.2, Tensorflow 0.12.1

 ## Contact Info:
-If you have any questions, please email bita@ucsd.edu and/or huc044@ucsd.edu.
+If you have any questions, please email bita@ucsd.edu or huc044@ucsd.edu.